rozlynboutin/microbiome_helper/Metagenomics-Tutorial-Downsampled.md

 11.	e-value
 12.	bit score

-We have already run DIAMOND for samples SRS015893 and SRS097871 against the KEGG database and converted the output to BLAST tabular format.
-The output files are in "pre-computed_results/pre_humann".
+Now run DIAMOND for samples SRS015893 and SRS097871 against the KEGG database and convert the output to BLAST tabular format as above.

-Copy the BLAST tabular format output files to the folder you just created:

-    cp pre-computed_results/pre_humann/*txt pre_humann

 ### Running HUMAnN